PotatoMaaan/libskiller/README.md

 # libskiller

-A rust library to control the skiller pro+ keyboard.
+A rust library to control the skiller pro+ keyboard (currently linux only).

 > NOTE: This is unofficial software, use it at your own risk!